 Medicare Advantage plans are required by law to provide—at minimum—all the benefits of Original Medicare Part A and Part B. Most also provide coverage for dental, vision and hearing care, as well as prescription drug coverage.

 That’s how they compete for your business.
-And the trend is clear: In 2018, 33% of Medicare members chose a Medicare Advantage plan, and that percentage is expected to grow to about 42% over the next decade.2
+And the trend is clear: In 2019, 34% of Medicare members chose a Medicare Advantage plan, and that percentage is expected to grow to about 47% by 2029.2

 Bottom line?
 Know your options.
 Whether you opt for Original Medicare or a Medicare Advantage plan, a little homework can help you choose with confidence.